darrellroot/CaucusReport/README.md

 # CaucusReport

+The "Caucus Report" app is available in the iOS App Store for iPhone only.
+US Store only.
+In the interests of election transparency I am also making it #OpenSource.

 The "Caucus Report" app allows Nevada Democratic Caucus Goers to input vote totals, calculate viability threshold, calculate delegates, and Tweet unofficial results.

 Voting information is entered in five phases: